 Students who find they have difficulty understanding the material presented are strongly urged to seek tutoring help from their Instructor (Instructors will provide published tutoring hours).
 Tutoring is offered both in-person and virtually.
-Any additional tutoring may be scheduled outside of the published hours with your individual Instructor, Nurse Administrator, Program Director, or Student Services Department.
+Any additional tutoring may be scheduled outside of the published hours with your individual Instructor, Nurse Administrator, Program Director, or Director of Student Services.